Bidirectional Sparse Attention for Faster Video Diffusion Training: Method

+\textbf{Token Filling.} After pruning the query sequence, the output sequence produced by the attention operation no longer matches the original sequence length, since only the retained queries participate in the computation.
+To address this mismatch, we restore the original length through a token-filling procedure.
+During query pruning, the discarded tokens are those that are highly similar to their corresponding center token within each block.
+Therefore, after the center token undergoes attention computation, its output can serve as a reliable approximation for the outputs of the pruned tokens.
+By filling the missing positions with the center token’s output, we reconstruct a sequence with the same length as the original input.

-To enhance critical token selection, we adopt a window-based mechanism: each block query is further partitioned into smaller windows of size $(w_t, w_h, w_w)$, evenly dividing the block $(C_t, C_h, C_w)$.
-Within each window, the center token is chosen and its similarity to neighboring tokens is computed via cosine similarity or dot product.
+\textbf{Critical Token.} To enhance critical token selection, we adopt a window-based mechanism: each block query is further partitioned into smaller windows of size $(w_t, w_h, w_w)$, evenly dividing the block $(C_t, C_h, C_w)$.
+Within each window, the center token is chosen and its similarity to neighboring tokens is computed via cosine similarity.
 Tokens selected from all windows are then concatenated, effectively preserving non-redundant, semantically important tokens.